-Matsushiro Sanada Jumangoku Festival松代藩真田十万石まつり
+Matsushiro Sanada Jumangoku Festival

 The main attraction is the Sanada Jumangoku Gyōretsu Parade, a lively and elaborate procession that brings the Sengoku (Warring States) period to life.
 Over 250 participants, including locals and volunteers, dress as samurai, princesses, and historical figures.
-The procession begins at Matsushiro Castle and winds through the town, accompanied by horses, traditional drums, and spirited shouts of valor.
+The procession begins at Matsushiro Castle and winds through the town, accompanied by horses, traditional drums, and spirited shouts of valour.

 Notably, the parade is led by the current head of the Sanada family, 14th-generation Yukitoshi Sanada, whose presence adds historical authenticity and a living connection to the clan’s enduring legacy.